Festivals and Events

 Osaka Art and Design 2025

-By Geoffrey Williams and Wires
+By Geoffrey Williams

 As World Expo 2025 in Osaka draws the world's attention to Japan’s second largest metropolitan area after Tokyo, the city is poised to reveal even more of its celebrated and innovative spirit.
 Between 28 May and 24 June 2025, Osaka Art and Design 2025 (OAD2025) will run parallel to the Expo, transforming the city's urban space into an art gallery.